-Our Chair Patrick Dunne writes about what the global COVID-19 pandemic means for education and jobs, and how Boards in the education sector must respond.
+In this blog, Patrick Dunne, Board Chair at Education Sub Saharan Africa (ESSA) writes about what the COVID-19 pandemic means for education and jobs, and how boards in the education sector must respond.

 There has never been a more testing time for Boards.
 Covid-19 feels like SARs, 9-11 and the Financial crisis all rolled into one.
 The existential threat to businesses and more importantly to our colleagues, friends, families, and selves is real.

 It’s hard to put things in context when we are being overwhelmed with information and advice.
 But as Board members, we need to be decisive now in protecting our people and organisations.

 At the moment, the numbers affected in the context of the wars of the last century, the AIDS or Syrian crises, seem small.
 But this feels different.
 The speed with which it began and the acceleration in cases and deaths is unnerving.
 The obvious fear in politicians and health officials’ faces and voices and the acceleration of the death toll, especially in Italy, suggests far worse to come.

 If you are into scary charts, the John Hopkins University map showing recorded global COVID-19 cases in real-time makes the danger clear.

 Yet China, if you believe the numbers, seems to have got a grip of it quickly and businesses and communities are recovering rapidly.

 Even if things turn out to be not as bad as feared, an effective vaccine is found and economies recover, things will be different and we will view and approach risk in a profoundly changed way.

 What does this mean for education and employment?